Professor Martin Conboy

 Department of Journalism Studies

 Martin read French and English at Durham University and received his MA and PhD from the Institute of Education, University of London.
 He lectured in the Institute for English and American Studies at the University of Potsdam, Germany for five years before moving back to Britain to develop critical linguistic and historical approaches to journalism studies.
 He joined the Department of Journalism Studies in March 2005 and served as Professor of Journalism History, receiving emeritus status on his retirement in 2020.

 He has acted as external examiner and validator for journalism degrees at 10 British universities at both undergraduate and postgraduate levels, and has acted as external examiner on over a dozen PhDs at home and abroad.
 He has been invited to give keynote lectures at universities around the world, from Argentina to Zurich.
-His research interests include historical aspects of journalism, national identity and the media, popular journalism and critical approaches to the language of journalism and he welcomes applications to join his five current PhD students in any of these areas.
+His research interests include historical aspects of journalism, national identity and the media, popular journalism and critical approaches to the language of journalism.

 Martin is a member of eight international editorial boards including the three main journals in the field: Journalism Studies; Media History; and Journalism: Theory Practice and Criticism.
 In addition, he is a regular contributor to broadcast debates on popular culture and tabloid journalism.